 Dilantin; Tremytoine Inj

-- This drug may cause a heartbeat that is not normal or low blood pressure if given too fast.
+- This drug may cause an abnormal heartbeat or low blood pressure if given too fast.
 Sometimes, this has been deadly.
 The doctor will watch your child’s heart closely when your child gets this drug.
 Tell your child’s doctor right away if your child has a fast, slow, or abnormal heartbeat during or after a dose.

 - It is used to help control certain kinds of seizures.